 The City will seek to accomplish the following action steps to achieve steep increases in energy efficiency of buildings through retrofits, design of new buildings, and decarbonization options -while promoting sustainable building practices for new and existing construction.

-- Pursue a deep-carbon building retrofit program, including a fuel-switching component that eliminates fossil fuel dependency from all existing buildings.
+- Pursue a deep-carbon building retrofit program, including a fuel-switching component that eliminates fossil fuel dependency from all existing buildings and retrofits that eliminate dependency on fossil fuel appliances.

-- Prioritize and incentivize energy efficiency improvements in existing residential and commercial buildings with program emphasis on historic buildings, low-income neighborhoods, and Green Zones.
+- Prioritize and incentivize energy efficiency improvements in existing residential and commercial buildings with program emphasis on high energy users, historic buildings, low-income neighborhoods, and Green Zones.

 - Investigate heating in buildings and industrial energy needs and decarbonization options.

-- Encourage sustainable design practices and principles for those projects supported with City financing, encourage sustainable design practices and principles with a focus on robust energy efficiency and building envelope.
+- Require sustainable design practices and principles for projects supported with City financing, with a focus on robust energy efficiency and building envelope and environmentally friendly building treatments including bird-safe glass.

 - Continue to pursue building code and other regulatory changes such as a stretch energy code to advance energy efficient design and building operations.